-Financial Planning & Consulting:
+Financial Planning:

-Our firm provides a variety of standalone financial planning and consulting services to clients for the management of financial resources based upon an analysis of current situation, goals, and objectives.
-Financial planning services will typically involve preparing a financial plan or rendering a financial consultation for clients based on the client's financial goals and objectives.
-This planning or consulting will encompass all or some of the following: Investment Planning, Retirement Planning, Estate Planning, Charitable Planning, Education Planning, Corporate and Personal Tax Planning, Farm Succession Planning, Cash Flow Planning, Business Succession Planning, Corporate Structure, Real Estate Analysis, Mortgage/Debt Analysis, Insurance Analysis, Lines of Credit Evaluation, or Business and Personal Financial Planning.
+Our firm provides standalone financial planning services to clients based upon an analysis of current situation, goals, and objectives.
+Financial planning services typically involves preparing a financial plan or rendering a financial consultation for clients based on the client's needs.
+This planning encompasses all or some of the following: Investment Planning, Retirement Planning, Estate Planning, Charitable Planning, Education Planning, Corporate and Personal Tax Planning, Farm Succession Planning, Cash Flow Planning, Business Succession Planning, Corporate Structure, Real Estate Analysis, Mortgage/Debt Analysis, Insurance Analysis, Lines of Credit Evaluation, or Business and Personal Financial Planning.

 Written financial plans or financial consultations rendered to clients include general recommendations for a course of activity or specific actions to be taken by the clients.
 Implementation of the recommendations will be at the discretion of the client.
 Our firm typically provides clients with a summary of their financial situation, and observations for financial planning engagements.
 Financial consultations are not typically accompanied by a written summary of observations and recommendations, as the process is less formal than the planning service.
 Assuming that all the information and documents requested from the client are provided promptly, plans or consultations are typically completed within 6 months of the client signing a contract with our firm.

-Retirement Plan Consulting:
+Retirement Plan Services: